HiFaraz/express-tokenware/README.md

 ## Philosophy

-Be unopinionated: don't limit database or architecture options, simply provide basic token functionality that's easy to integrate with the stack
+Be unopinionated: don't limit database or architecture options, simply provide basic token functionality that's easy to integrate with the stack.

 ## Dependencies